-Tempest is still a work in progress .
+Tempest is still a work in progress.
 Visit our GitHub or Discord

 Getting Started

-Tempest is a PHP framework that gets out of your way .
+Tempest is a PHP framework that gets out of your way.
 Its design philosophy is that developers should write as little framework-related code as possible, so that they can focus on application code instead.

-Tempest embraces modern PHP syntax , covers a wide range of features: routing, MVC, ORM and database, rich console applications, events and commands, logging, a modern view engine, and unique capabilities such as discovery to improve developer experience.
+Tempest embraces modern PHP syntax and covers a wide range of features: routing, MVC, ORM and database, rich console applications, events and commands, logging, a modern view engine, and unique capabilities such as discovery to improve developer experience.

-Tempest can be installed as a standalone PHP project , as well as a package within existing projects .
-The framework modules — like, for example, tempest/console or tempest/event-bus — can also be installed individually , including in projects built on other frameworks.
+Tempest can be installed as a standalone PHP project, as well as a package within existing projects.
+The framework modules — like, for example, tempest/console or tempest/event-bus — can also be installed individually, including in projects built on other frameworks.

 Since code says more than words, here's a Tempest controller: